aws-samples/aws-sync-proxy-redshift-users-app/README.md

 ![Alt text](sync-rs.jpg "Architecture")

-The Sync Program for Redshift uses following design.
+The Sync Program for Amazon Redshift uses following design.
 1. Customers create a table in Amazon Redshift containing the users who need access to Federated Queries
 2. Amazon EventBridge executes a scheduled event rule which triggers the SyncProxyUsers Lambda function
-3. The function creates a proxy user for each new user in table mirroring the privileges of the actual user
+3. The function creates a proxy user for each new user in table mirroring the privileges (Group, Schema and Table level access) of the actual user
 4. Next, the lambda function creates a Secret for each proxy user which will be used by the AFQ Lambda function
-5. Finally, the lambda updates the Redshift table’s last_updated column.
+5. Finally, the lambda updates the Amazon Redshift table’s `last_updated column`.
 6. Once the Proxy users are set up, we need to add the logic in the deployed JDBC connector code to connect to Redshift using the proxy credentials.

 ### New Federation Query Flow: